Armed with the right information, you can reap the financial benefits of an RPM program — and provide your patients with even better care.

 Health insurance companies, recognizing the growing consumer demand for and cost savings associated with telehealth, are launching “virtual-first” health plans.
 This insurance makes telemedicine a foundational part of the patient's care, essentially serving as a digital "front door" that allows patients to access virtual healthcare services that guide them to in-person care, when needed.
 If virtual-health plans are successful and achieve their objectives, the results should be more frequent, improved care access that also lowers costs, among other benefits.

 Remote patient monitoring may be the most beneficial of the non-clinical remote services that health plans can consider integrating into virtual-first offerings.
 RPM allows patients to take vitals measurements in preparation for virtual visits and can be used as part of a care plan to show patients' progress in a more comprehensive way between visits.
 To learn more about virtual-first health plans and how RPM effectively fits into them, read this column.
-You can also learn about how the pandemic has enhanced the value of RPM for health insurers in this column.
+You can also learn about how the COVID-19 pandemic enhanced the value of RPM for health insurers in this column.

 Now that you understand some of the reasons organizations choose to offer remote physiologic management services, let’s take a look at devices most commonly used to deliver RPM services.
 Thanks in part to increased patient interest and an overhaul of RPM CPT codes that helped spur interest in RPM, device options are more extensive than in the past, including devices that can help meet both short- and long-term needs of patients.
-Knowing more about which devices are available, including those from our sister company, Pylo, can help you understand which choices not only fit your organization needs but also help maximize revenue potential.
+Knowing more about which devices are available, including those from our sister company, Pylo, can help you understand which choices not only fit your organization's needs but also help maximize revenue potential.

 Though there are many RPM device options on the market to learn about, we’ll discuss four of the most common ones.

-The widespread adoption of digital health is changing how healthcare is delivered here in the United States.
-As such, healthcare technology companies are developing amazing new devices that can track patient vital statistics from anywhere and everywhere — powered by different forms of technology.
+The widespread adoption of digital health is changing how healthcare is delivered in the United States.
+As such, healthcare technology companies are developing innovative new devices that can track patient vital statistics from anywhere and everywhere — powered by different forms of technology.
 With new device choices emerging regularly, finding the best technology for patients can be overwhelming.

 When researching your options, two of the questions you will want to ask are: